Dr Scott T. Aaronson (USA)

 Professor Emeritus of Psychiatry, University of Melbourne

-Dr Tiller qualified in medicine and science in New Zealand, holds a Doctorate of Medicine with his thesis on anxiety disorders from The University of Melbourne, is a Fellow of the Royal Australasian College of Physicians, a Fellow and Past President of the Royal Australian and New Zealand College of Psychiatrists, and is trained in child and adolescent psychiatry.
+Dr Tiller qualified in medicine and science in New Zealand, holds a Doctorate of Medicine with his thesis on anxiety disorders from The University of Melbourne, is a Fellow of the Royal Australasian College of Physicians, a Fellow of the Royal Australian and New Zealand College of Psychiatrists, and is trained in child and adolescent psychiatry.
 He is a Graduate of the Australian Institute of Company Directors.

 His primary research interests have been in the assessment and treatment of depressive and bipolar disorders, anxiety disorders including PTSD and psychoses.
 He is a recognized expert in ECT and psychopharmacology and has more than 300 scientific publications.
 He has an interest in governance, especially of not for profits – helping them being more effective in post graduate education and clinical services.